 Mark Sammons

-I am a Principal Research Scientist working with Dan Roth at the Cognitive Computation Group of the Computer Science department of the University of Illinois at Urbana-Champaign.
+I am a Research Assistant Professor working with Dan Roth at the Cognitive Computation Group of the Computer Science department of the University of Illinois at Urbana-Champaign.
 You can email me at mssammon (at) illinois (dot) edu.

 Research Interests

-My primary research interests are in Natural Language Processing and Machine Learning, with a focus on integrating diverse information sources in the context of Textual Entailment.
-My work has focused on: developing a Textual Entailment framework that can easily incorporate new resources; designing appropriate inference procedures for recognizing entailment; and identifying and developing automated approaches to recognize and represent implicit content in natural language text.
-Recently, I have been working on identifying inference subtasks in textual inference; incorporating background knowledge via constraints into coreference resolution; spelling correction systems; and on an end-to-end Event extraction system for Machine Reading.
+My primary research interests are in Natural Language Processing and applied Machine Learning, with a focus on integrating diverse information sources in the context of Textual Entailment.
+My work has focused on: developing a Textual Entailment framework that can easily incorporate new resources; designing appropriate inference procedures for recognizing textual entailment; and identifying and developing automated approaches to recognize and represent implicit content in natural language text.
+I have worked on identifying inference subtasks in textual inference; incorporating background knowledge via constraints into coreference resolution; spelling correction systems; and on an end-to-end Event extraction system for Machine Reading.
+Recently, I have been collaborating with researchers in social science and the humanities to apply NLP to investigate research questions in those fields.

 Publications